-Train formation services are available at the Swedish Transport Administration's infrastructure at Hagalund, daily between 05.00-23.00.
-The services are provided by ProTrain Trafik AB on commission from the Swedish Transport Administration.
-The services are ordered directly from ProTrain Trafik AB.
-Contact details for information, application, charges and signing of an agreement on the service, see Annex 1 A. In case of need for train formation services at times other than between 05.00-23.00 ProTrain Trafik AB can be contacted.
-Depending on access to staff, etc., ProTrain Trafik AB may deliver train formation services also at other times than between 05.00-23.00.
+Train formation services in the form of operational track and engineering work planning within the operational point Hagalund are provided daily between 05.00-23.00.
+The services are provided by SJ AB Depåproduktion on commission from the Swedish Transport Administration.
+Every party that uses the train formation service in Hagalund must enter into an agreement with SJ AB regarding the train formation service.
+Contact details regarding further information and signing of an agreement for the service, see contact details in Annex 1 A. If train formation services are required at other times than between 05.00-23.00, see Annex 1 A.